Electricity sector in Germany: Coal

 In 2008, power from coal supplied 291 TWh or 46% of Germany's overall production of 631 TWh, but this dropped to 118 TWh (24%) in 2020.
 In 2010 Germany was still one of the world's largest consumers of coal at 4th place behind China (2,733 TWh), USA (2,133 TWh) and India (569 TWh).
 By 2019 it had fallen to 8th, behind smaller countries such as South Korea and South Africa.

 Germany has shut its last hardcoal mine in December 2018.

-Germany still has three large open pit mines for lignite: Garzweiler surface mine near Cologne, the Lausitzer Braunkohlerevier and the Oberlausitzer Bergbaurevier both near the Polish border.
+Germany still has three large open pit mines for lignite: Garzweiler surface mine near Köln, the Lausitzer Braunkohlerevier and the Oberlausitzer Bergbaurevier both near the Polish border.

 In January 2019 the German Commission on Growth, Structural Change and Employment initiated Germany's plans to entirely phase out and shut down the 84 remaining coal-fired plants on its territory by 2038.

 This is called Kohleausstieg (Coal phase-out).